Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 - the discussion becomes operational at the country level
 - local outreach, translation, or relationship-building needs to be explained
 - someone wants to understand the volunteer-first international model
+- the audience is already supportive enough for country-level coordination to be a serious topic

 Main job: